Molecular Microbiology (journal)

 Molecular Microbiology is a bimonthly peer-reviewed scientific journal covering all aspects of molecular microbiology.
 It was established in 1987 and is published by Wiley-Blackwell.
 The editor-in-chief is John D. Helmann (Cornell University).

 Abstracting and indexing

 The journal is abstracted and indexed in:

-According to the Journal Citation Reports, the journal has a 2017 impact factor of 3.816, ranking it 35th out 125 journals in the category "Microbiology".
+According to the Journal Citation Reports, the journal has a 2022 impact factor of 3.6.